dyvenia/elt_workshop/README.md

 ### 0. Don't use a Macbook with M1 chip
 Great for many things, but not yet for local data engineering development.

+### 0b.
+[Windows only] Use WSL if possible
+Run `wsl --install` from an administrator Powershell or CMD to install it (you may need to [install it manually](https://docs.microsoft.com/en-us/windows/wsl/install-manual) on some Windows versions.

 ### 1. Install Git
 [LINK](https://git-scm.com/downloads)